DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 cam4.com and chaturbate.com, top-ranking performers can draw an audience of a few thousand members depending on the time of day.
 Membership, although free, is a requirement for broadcasting.
-Members can also purchase ‘tokens,’ which can be offered and transferred to other members.
+Members can also purchase 'tokens,' which can be offered and transferred to other members.
 Members who receive tokens from other members can convert these tokens to cash, and the site operators cut a commission from this exchange.
 Token exchange sustains the economy of the sites as well as